Sunday, September 4, 2011

 Examinations

-There will be no examinations in this course, unless poor attendance and/or participation demand it.
+There will be no examinations in this course.

 Department: Philosophy, Interdisciplinary Studies, and Modern Languages